jncano/vpc/errors.md

 ## missing_version
 **Message**: The `version` parameter is required and must be in the form of `YYYY-MM-DD`.

-The version parameter must be present in the URL.
+In order to make a succesful call, the version parameter must be present in the URL.

 ## network_conflict
 **Message**: None